Location: Cockfosters Road, Enfield, Greater London, EN4 0PS

 There is a main cafeteria by the main car parks as you come in from the Cockfosters Road entrance.

-You will find a smaller tea shop selling drinks and snacks by the Animal Sanctuary at the end of the avenue of lime trees.
+You will find a smaller tea shop selling drinks and snacks in the Animal Sanctuary at the end of the avenue of lime trees.

 The public toilets are situated by the main car park on the right as you come in from the Cockfosters Road entrance.
+There are no public toilets elsewhere in the park.
 All park toilets will be closed one hour before the park’s closing time.

 Dogs in The Park